 Skylight Accident Frequently Asked Questions

 The questions below address some of the more commonly encountered situations by individuals and families following a skylight accident in Illinois.
-Should you have additional questions, we invite you to contact our law office and discuss your case with one of our attorneys.
+Should you have additional questions, we invite you to contact our law office and discuss your case with a personal injury lawyer from our law office.

 What OSHA Regulations Govern Construction and Installation of Skylights to Protect Workers?

-Recognizing the dangers, the installation and replacement of skylights on residential and commercial properties, OSHA requires each skylight opening hole to be guarded by a screen or fixed railing on all sides to protect workers from falling through the opening.
+Recognizing the dangers of installing and replacing skylights on residential and commercial properties, US Occupational Safety and Health Administration (OSHA) requires each skylight opening hole to be guarded by a screen or fixed railing on all sides to protect workers from falling through roof openings.
 See 29 CFR* 1910.23(a)(4)].

 Can Skylight Holes be Used to Dispose of Construction Debris?

-In order to use skylight holes to dispose of construction debris, the chute must be completely enclosed and protected by barricading as specified by OSHA regulation 1926.252 (Disposal of waste materials).
+Disposing of construction debris through a skylight hole requires a completely enclosed chute protected by barricades as specified by OSHA regulation 1926.252 (Disposal of waste materials).

 Who are Potential Defendants in a Skylight Fall Lawsuit?

 Workers injured in accidents and who suffered severe skylight injuries or surviving family members of employees killed in skylight accidents likely have legal rights to recover compensation.
 Damages might involve compensation for their skylight fall injuries and lost wages from every responsible party.